JohnRegan1234/zawrick/README.md

 - **Error Handling**: Graceful fallbacks when services are unavailable.
 - **Privacy-Focused**: OpenAI API key stored locally, never transmitted to third parties.
 - **Codebase**: Written in modern JavaScript (ES2022+), modular, and easy to extend.
+- **Version**: Current version is 1.4 with enhanced prompt capabilities and improved error handling.

 ---